teuthology-suite should check presence/translate to sha1 based on the actual request

 There's no reason the gbs should have to be in sync.

-#4 Updated by Andrew Schoen almost 4 years ago
+#4 Updated by Andrew Schoen about 4 years ago

 Pasting a conversation here from #sepia.
 There is concern that testing with a mix of sha1s per distro would not be ideal.